Sajadio/ServerDrivenUIWithCompose/README.md

 Key features of server-driven UI include:

-- <h4> Dynamic UI Generation</h4>:The UI components are generated on the server-side and sent to the client as data.
+- <h4>Dynamic UI Generation</h4> The UI components are generated on the server-side and sent to the client as data.
 This enables real-time updates and UI changes without requiring app updates.
+- <h4>Flexibility and Customization</h4> The server can customize the UI based on user preferences, roles, locations, or other criteria.